 - As a last resort, the DRC's decisions may be the subject of an appeal before the International Court of Arbitration for Sport (CAS, Lausanne, Switzerland). - 2.
-The 21-day time limit for appeals shall begin on the day the decision is received in full". - There is no discrepancy between the Parties regarding the submission of the present dispute 59. to the CAS.
+The 21-day time limit for appeals shall begin on the day the decision is received in full". - There is no discrepancy between the Parties regarding the submission of the present dispute to 57. the CAS.
 The Panel is thus satisfied that the CAS has jurisdiction to hear this case.

-В. ADMISSIBILITY
+В. Admissibility

-- 60. The Respondent claims that the Appeal is late.
-The Respondent argued that the Contested Decision was received by fax on 23 August 2013 and, thus, the Appeal lodged on 17 September 2013 was late.
-The Appellant, however, claims that it received the Contested Decision not on 23 August, but on 27 August 2013 and that, therefore, the Appeal was filed within the prescribed time limit. - Upon request to the DRC for the delivery receipts, the Panel considers it proven that the 61.
-DRC Decision was sent to and received by FC Volyn on 27 August 2013.
+- 58. The Respondent claims that the Appeal is late.
+The Respondent argued that the Contested Decision was received by fax on 23 August 2013 and, thus, the Appeal lodged on 17 September 2013 is late.
+The Appellant, however, claims that it received the Contested Decision not on 23 August, but on 27 August 2013 and that therefore the Appeal was filed within the prescribed time limit. - 59.
+Upon request to the DRC of the delivery receipts, the Panel considers proven that the DRC Decision was sent and received by FC Volyn on 27 August 2013.
 Therefore, the Appeal filed on 17 September 2013 was timely.

-C. APPLICABLE LAW
+C. Applicable law

-62. Pursuant to Article R58 of the Code:
+60. Pursuant to Article R58 of the Code: